 Agents provide resources for order runs.
 When users schedule orders, they can allocate disk space and memory for running those orders from the resources supplied by agents.
-The scheduler resides in a Kubernetes Master and order runs execute within Kubernetes components for secure, scaled, dependable management.
+The scheduler resides in a Kubernetes Owner/Scheduler, and order runs execute within Kubernetes components for secure, scalable, dependable management.

 Customers can host and maintain their own pool of agents, a designation that DataKitchen implementation engineers configure to constrain all kitchens to the private pools.
 In this case, customers can define Agent Groups to segregate their agents by environment.